 2. The names of courses and grades attesting to the student's efforts and diligence in attempting to

 master the subject matter in high school, at a community college and/or at a four-year institution.

 Upon completion of these steps, a staff member of Academic Success will review the documentation and consult with the student, the student's academic dean, the chair of the department responsible for the requirement and other professionals, as needed.
 A recommendation for approval or denial of a request for substitution will be forwarded by a staff member of Academic Success to the student's dean, who will make the final decision.

 A student requesting a course substitution must submit all necessary documentation no later than the end of their sophomore year in order to allow sufficient time to review the material and update documentation, if necessary.
 Thus, if a student plans to request a course substitution, it is in their best interest to do so upon enrollment at the university to ensure adequate time to complete the petition process.
 A transfer student must submit all documentation by the completion of their first semester of enrollment.

 Accommodations and adjustments are not retroactive.
-That is, the student is eligible for disability support services based upon the date that they return the completed accommodations forms to the Academic Success Center, or the date that an academic adjustment is approved.
+That is, the student is eligible for disability support services based upon the date that they return the completed accommodations forms to Academic Success, or the date that an academic adjustment is approved.

 If a student's request for a substitution is denied, they may appeal the decision in writing within seven (7) business days to the ADA/504 Coordinator.

 Stetson University is committed to providing equal access to educational opportunities for all students.
 In order for Academic Success to provide the most appropriate accommodations, we require detailed documentation for each student registering with our office.